-Building blocks of the Smart Grid 1.0 include :
+Building blocks of the Smart Grid 1.0 included :

 - A telecommunications network—combining fiber and wireless.